nationalarchives/ds-caselaw-data-enrichment-service/docs/abbreviation-annotator.md

 ## Implementation Details

+The logic behind the Abbreviation Annotator can be found [here](/abbreviation_extraction/).

 The input to the Abbreviation Annotator is the raw text of the judgment body of the incoming judgment XML file to be enriched.
 The output is a list of replacements that is sent to the first phase enrichment [replacer](/docs/the-replacers.md).

 The logic for the Abbreviation Annotator is contained in the [abbreviation extraction module](/abbreviation_extraction/).
 The JEP's implementation is an adaption of [Blackstone's abbreviation detector](https://github.com/ICLRandD/Blackstone/blob/master/blackstone/pipeline/abbreviations.py) which itself was an adaption of [ScispaCy's abbreviation detector](https://github.com/allenai/scispacy/blob/main/scispacy/abbreviation.py).
 The JEP's implementation has been updated for spaCy version 3.0+.